Clean Coal Marketing Campaign

 |This article is part of the CoalSwarm coverage of "clean coal."|

-Created by the Center for Energy and Economic Development (CEED) in 2000, Americans for Balanced Energy Choices (ABEC) is a multimillion-dollar public relations campaign aimed at emphasizing the importance and downplaying the environmental impacts of coal-fired power production.
+The clean coal campaign underway in Turkey in 2018 is based on that created in the USA by the Center for Energy and Economic Development (CEED) in 2000.
+Americans for Balanced Energy Choices (ABEC) is a multimillion-dollar public relations campaign aimed at emphasizing the importance and downplaying the environmental impacts of coal-fired power production.
 CEED, which owns the domain name for ABEC's website, was founded by Peabody Energy, Arch Coal, Southern Company, and DTE Energy.
 ABEC's members include:

 - BHP Billiton (world's biggest mining corporation)

 - Peabody Energy (biggest U.S. coal mining corporation)